 Van der Helst's stature is also reflected in the high prices he charged.
-This did not escape the notice of Joachim von Sandrart (1606-88), who in his Teutsche Academie (1675) wrote that Van der Helst made a pretty penny.
-For instance, in 1652 Van der Helst charged Pieter Lucasz van der Venne, a cousin of his wife, 1,000 guilders for a portrait of his family.
-Four years later, he received 1,400 or possibly even 2,000 guilders for a similar portrait of the family of Rijcklof van Goens, who went on to serve as governor-general of the Dutch East India Company.
+This did not escape the notice of Joachim von Sandrart (1606-88), who in his Teutsche Academie (1675) wrote that Van der Helst made a pretty penny.[15]
+For instance, in 1652 Van der Helst charged Pieter Lucasz van der Venne, a cousin of his wife, 1,000 guilders for a portrait of his family.[16]
+Four years later, he received 1,400 or possibly even 2,000 guilders for a similar portrait of the family of Rijcklof van Goens, who went on to serve as governor-general of the Dutch East India Company.[17]
+The likeness of Princess Mary Henrietta Stuart may have drawn an even higher price than 2,000 guilders.[18]
 Van der Helst's work would not have fetched these kinds of sums on a regular basis, certainly not for individual portraits, yet even as an exception, asking 2,000 guilders or more for a single painting is unique.
 No other Amsterdam portraitist, not even Rembrandt, commanded such exorbitant prices.

 Even when the demand for portraits was dwindling in the 1660s, Van der Helst still managed to maintain his practice.
 He found new benefactors in the Amsterdam burgomaster Joan Huydecoper, who after Flinck's death was in search of a new portraitist, and in the Hinlopen family.
-That he retained his sterling reputation is clear from the fact that while visiting

-Amsterdam in 1667, Cosimo III de' Medici ordered self-portraits from a few painters, including Van der Helst.^[19] Thereafter, he went on to paint another ten or so portraits.
+That he retained his sterling reputation is clear from the fact that while visiting Amsterdam in 1667, Cosimo III de' Medici ordered self-portraits from a few painters, including Van der Helst.[19]
+Thereafter, he went on to paint another ten or so portraits.
 The artist died in 1670, and on 16 December was taken from the Nieuwe Doelenstraat to be buried in the Walenkerk.

 His death spelled the end of one of the most successful artistic careers of the seventeenth century.
 Van der Helst, who made his debut with portraits à la Pickenoy, found his own idiom in the 1640s.
 In these years he gradually abandoned his subtle chiaroscuro in favor of a cool, even illumination.
 He also replaced his plain, generally monochrome backgrounds with small vistas full of (usually significant) details in light and bright colors.
 His buyers must have appreciated his virtually perfect technique and great precision, as well as his unequalled rendering of textures.
-This held true especially for satin gowns, as can be seen in one of his most famous paintings, the 1654 double portrait of the draper Abraham del Court and Maria de Kaersgieter, as well as in what may have been his last likeness, his 1670 Young Woman Holding a Sunflower in The Leiden Collection.
-[21]
+This held true especially for satin gowns, as can be seen in one of his most famous paintings, the 1654 double portrait of the draper Abraham del Court and Maria de Kaersgieter,[20] as well as in what may have been his last likeness, his 1670 Young Woman Holding a Sunflower in The Leiden Collection.[21]